Friday, December 28, 2012

 Thursday, December 13, 2012

-FRSFreeState: The New Republic: Richard D. Kahlenberg & Moshe Z. Marvit: "Right To Work Isn't A Civil Right.
-But Unionizing Should Be
+The New Republic: Richard D. Kahlenberg & Moshe Z. Marvit: 'Right To Work Isn't A Civil Right.
+But Unionizing Should Be'

 Wednesday, December 12, 2012

 I’m not making excuses for Sonny, because he did play a long time without leading a team to a championship.
-Eighteen seasons from 1957-74 but for the most part, he played for a lot of mediocre teams.
-Where a good year was 7-7 or 7-5, 8-6.
+(Eighteen seasons from 1957-74) But for the most part, he played for a lot of mediocre teams.
 These are records that generally doesn’t get teams to the playoffs.
 So even as Sonny was playing for mediocre teams, he was a great QB on those teams, the best player on these teams.
 Doing every he can for teams that weren’t very good, had good players, great even, but not very good all around teams.
 Teams that struggled to win every week.

 I believe Dan Marino is the best QB of all time as far as just throwing the football.
 And had he had the running game and defense that Joe Montana had in San Francisco with the 49ers, Marino leads the Dolphins to four Super Bowl championships or more in the 1980s and 90s.
-We’ll never know that of course, but that’s how great Dan the man was.
+We’ll never know that of course, but that’s how great Dan The Man was.
 But no one handled the ball better than Sonny, as far as play action and knowing exactly when to throw the ball.
-And what to put on the ball, than Sonny.
+And what to put on the ball, then Sonny.

 I don’t believe a QB ever had better eye-hand coördination than Sonny.
 The ability to pick spots on the field as far when to throw the ball, how much to on the ball and where to throw the football.
 He was sort of like the Larry Bird of the NFL when it came to ball handling.
 And had great eye-hand coördination which is why he was such a great QB.
 Even though he never led a team to winning a championship.